AmpersandTarski/Ampersand/docs/the-language-ampersand/syntactical-conventions/the-population-statement.md

 ---
-title: The POPULATION substatement
+title: The POPULATION statement
-id: the-population-substatement
+id: the-population-statement
 ---
 # The POPULATION statement